oyemayanq/Thread/README.md

 # Thread

-A simple implementation to create a dynamic array of characters same as string class in C++
+A simple implementation to create a dynamic array of characters same as string class in C++.